dronebento/commercial-operations-manual/modules/business_insights/crew_resource_management.md

 # Before there are staff, you must have a crew.
 DroneBento encourages segregation of duties as one of the primary safety & security controls.
-We focus on separating sales activities from mission planning and grant our pilots the power to stop any activity they judge to be unsafe without consequence.
+We focus on separating sales activities from mission planning and empower pilots to stop any activity they judge to be unsafe without consequence.
+In our crew model, a minimum of two persons is required to successfully run a mission.
+It permits a level of overlap in the roles for smaller operations.
+See [the role matrix](https://github.com/dronebento/commercial-operations-manual/blob/master/modules/mission_ops/role_matrix.md) for further details.

 ## Flight Director: responsible for safe and legal operations.
 * Authorizes all mission flight plans, be it training or customer.